 - credit institutions and certain investment firms (as defined in the BRR Act 2015) and their respective branches in other EU Member States;

-- financial institutions, enterprises and parent companies belonging to the same group as a credit institution or investment firm (collectively with credit institutions and relevant investment firms, the BRR Entities); and
+- financial institutions, enterprises and parent companies belonging to the same group as a credit institution or investment firm, or both, (together with credit institutions and relevant investment firms, the BRR Entities); and

-- other financial sector professionals (as defined in the Banking Act 1993) that manage funds for third parties (collectively with the BRR Entities, the financial sector professionals);
+- other professionals of the financial sector (as defined in the Banking Act 1993), which are managing funds for third parties (together with the BRR entities, the professionals of the financial sector).

-BRR Entities may be subject to specific, pre-insolvency, resolution proceedings pursuant to the BRR Act 2015 (implementing the EU Bank Recovery and Resolution Directive (BRRD)35 into Luxembourg law), whereby resolution authorities can use extraordinary resolution powers in relation to resolution tools (such as the bail-in tool) to absorb losses or recapitalise BRR Entities, individually, or their group as a whole.
+BRR Entities may be subject to specific, pre-insolvency, resolution proceedings as foreseen under the BRR Act 2015 (implementing the BRRD), whereby resolution authorities can use exorbitant resolution powers in relation to resolution tools (such as the bail-in tool) to absorb losses or recapitalise BRR Entities, individually or their group as a whole, or both.

-Article 120 et seq. of the BRR Act 2015 provides for actual insolvency proceedings applicable to financial sector professionals in the form of a special reprieve from payment and liquidation regimes.
+Article 120 et seq. of the BRR Act 2015 provides for actual insolvency proceedings applicable to professionals of the financial sector in the form of special reprieve from payment and liquidation regimes.

 Reprieve from payment may be applied for if the global performance of an undertaking's business is compromised, in the event that the undertaking is unable to obtain further credit or fresh monies or no longer has any liquidity, whether there is a cessation of payments, or in the event that a provisional decision has been taken to withdraw the undertaking's licence.
 In these circumstances, the CSSF may request the court to apply reprieve from payment proceedings to the undertaking.
 The reprieve from payment cannot exceed six months, and the court will lay down the terms and conditions thereof, including the appointment of one or more persons responsible for managing the reorganisation measures and supervising the undertaking's activities.